zzolo/air-supply/README.md

 ## Why

-The main reason Air Supply was made to fill the need of having to bring in various data sources when making small, self-contained projects (in journalism).
-Air Supply is simply a way to bring together and make a consistent interface for lots of one-off code.
+Air Supply aims to address the need of having to bring in various data sources when making small, self-contained projects (in journalism).
+Air Supply is simply a way to bring together and make a consistent interface for lots of one-off code around getting and parsing data.

 ### Pros

 - Can handle many sources of data, such as local files and directories, HTTP(S) sources, Google Docs and Sheets, many SQL sources, AirTable, and more.
+See [Packages](#packages).
 - Can easily parse and transform data such as CSV-ish, MS Excel, YAML, Shapefiles, ArchieML, zip files, and more.
+See [parsers](#parsers)
 - Caches by default.
 - Aimed at simple uses by just writing a JSON config, as well as more advanced transformations.
+- Loads dependency modules as needed and allows for overriding.

 ### Cons

 - Not focused on performance (yet).
 The caching mitigates a lot of issues here, but the goal would be to use streams for everything where possible.
-- The kitchen sink.
-Currently does not utilize peer dependencies, so an install of Air Supply brings a lot of things you might not use in your project.

 ### Similar projects